 - Panko.
 Panko breadcrumbs add texture and help bind all the ingredients together.

 - Worcestershire.
 For a touch of umami.
-It makes these taste all the more homemade.
+It makes these taste like you spent more time making them than you did.
+Win!

 - Milk.
 Ensures perfectly moist meatballs.
 Any milk you have on hand will work.